Mathics3/mathics-core/FUTURE.rst

 documentation in LaTeX and in Mathics Django, and running doctests will be split off and put into its own git repository.

-I've spent a lot of time banging on this to try to get to to be be less fragile, more modular, more intelligible, but it still needs a *lot* more work and still is very fragile.
+I've spent a lot of time banging on this to try to get to be less fragile, more modular, more intelligible, but it still needs a *lot* more work and still it is very fragile.

-Also there is much to do on the editor side of things in terms of reorganizing sections (which also implies reorganizing the builtin module structure, since those are tightly bound together).
+Also, there is much to do on the editor side of things in terms of reorganizing sections (which also implies reorganizing the builtin module structure, since those are tightly bound together).

 We still need to convert this into Sphinx-based, with its doctest.
-We also need to be able to extract information in sphinx/RsT format rather than its home-brew markup language which is sort of XML like.
+We also need to be able to extract information in sphinx/RsT format rather than its home-brew markup language, which is sort of XML like.

 Performance
 -----------